Contact Us 1-800-596-4880

 Add an API Specification From a Local File

-If you can’t connect to the internet to download the API specification dependency from your corporate Maven repository, or if your API specification is not available in Maven, you can still make your specification available as a dependency by installing it to your local Maven installation:
+If you can’t download the API specification dependency from your corporate Maven repository, or if your API specification isn’t available in Maven, make your specification available as a dependency by installing it to your local Maven installation:

 1. In the Import From Maven screen, next to the Install a local dependency field, click Install.